ldpjay/cocos2d-x-3-android-template/README.md

 3. Auto find cpp files

-    `Android.mk can auto find cpp files at Classes directory,(Windows can install cygwin to support find function)`
+    `Android.mk can auto find cpp files from Classes and jni directory.`

 4. Add libcocos2d as a link directory